chronicleprotocol/documentation/docs/validators/validators.md

 # Chronicle's Validator Set

-Validators are the backbone of the Chronicle Protocol, maintaining the decentralized infrastructure that powers the oracle network.
+Validators are the backbone of the Chronicle, maintaining the decentralized infrastructure that powers the oracle network.
 Their responsibilities include:

 - Collecting data from diverse sources (onchain and offchain).
 - Aggregating inputs to ensure accuracy.